nermze/MOSTAR/README.md

   |- MOSTAR_Final_Report.html
   |- MOSTAR_Assembly.fasta
 </pre>

 ### Installation (Conda)
 The installation has been designed to be as simple as possible.
 The included YML will create a separate environment with all the required dependencies.
 The only manual step is downloading and configuring databases.
+For some systems geNomad may become a dependency issue, it is therefor recommended to install it following the steps below.

 ```bash
 # Install micromamba for speed